TaRa1999R/Data_Science/assignment40/README.md

 ```

 ## First part : 💲💲 Billionaires 💲💲
-In this assignment we have sale information of Billionaires around the world in 2021.
+In this assignment we have information of Billionaires around the world in 2021.
 Here are some of the outputs based on processing on this information :

 🟣 Mean and Variance of the age  of Billionaires :